inclusionAI/asystem-amem/README.md

 NCCL does not expose external interfaces for managing its allocated GPU memory, making it difficult to control.
 Common approaches include:

 1. **Not releasing NCCL memory**: As shown in Figure 1, NCCL memory may occupy 10–20 GB, significantly limiting batch size—critical for throughput-intensive RL workloads.
 This approach avoids connection setup overhead per RL step.
-2. **Destroying and recreating training/inference processes or communication groups**: This cleanly releases memory but incurs high initialization costs (typically minutes), though recent optimizations (e.g., from Meta) show potential.
+2. **Destroying and recreating training/inference processes or communication groups**: This cleanly releases memory but incurs high initialization costs.

 Both approaches involve trade-offs: the first sacrifices memory for speed; the second trades time for memory.
 Our research focuses on achieving **both**.